klauscj68/Homogenized-Cone-Sensitivity-Analysis/readme.txt

 This repository contains the code needed to perform our finite element and Sobol sensitivity analysis for cone photoreceptors in bright light.

-v1.0 DOI:10.5281/zenodo.4666495

 We highlight the following for making use of the code as in our paper.

 1.) main.m
 This is the main driver script for most of the modeling tasks.
-These include: the activation signaling cascade on discs (Act), the conversion of E* as a surface quantity to a volumic one (Evol), the 2nd messenger diffusion of cGMP and Ca2+ in the cytosol.
+These include: the activation signaling cascade on discs (Act), the conversion of E* as a surface quantity to a volumic one (Evol), the 2nd messenger diffusion of cGMP and Ca2+ in the cytosol (Msg).
 To run basic flash simulations, these three cases should be run in sequence.
-In addition to these basic cases, main.m can also perform several sensitivity and fitting tasks: gradient based local sensitivity about a choice of parameters (SA_pd), Monte Carlo simulation for Sobol, and the MCMC fitting of experimental flash responses (RanW).
+In addition to these basic cases, main.m can also perform several sensitivity and fitting tasks: gradient based local sensitivity about a choice of parameters (SA_pd), Monte Carlo simulation for Sobol (SA_Sbl), and the MCMC fitting of experimental flash responses (RanW).
 For Sobol analysis, supercomputing resources were required for adequate numbers of simulation for Monte Carlo and processing.

 2.) 'common/data_set.m'
 This is where model parameters for basic photoreceptor simulations are specified.
 For fitting and sensitivity analysis, parameters that are not varied are taken from this file.